apboobalan/the_little_alchemist/lib/the_little_alchemist/the_little_alchemist_book/cdaa_function.md

 `value` near fn is called as parameter of the function.
 inc.(1) will give 2.
 Here 1 is called argument which is passed to function parameter.
 Hence value will become 1 at the start of the function.
 inc.(3) will give 4
-> note . in between function name and ().
+> note `.` in between function name and ().
 This is one type of function.
-Another type we will see later.
+We will see another type later.

 _I introduced this function first because I want to execute everything in iex.
 Other types require Module files_